-The Rule 18(d)(3) supplement to the printed record on appeal shall contain an index of the contents of the supplement, which shall appear as the first page thereof.
-The Rule 18(d)(3) supplement shall be paginated consecutively with the pages of the record on appeal, the first page of the supplement to bear the next consecutive number following the number of the last page of the record on appeal.
+The Rule 18(d)(3) supplement shall contain an index of the contents of the supplement, which shall appear as the first page thereof.
+The Rule 18(d)(3) supplement shall be paginated consecutively with the pages of the printed record, the first page of the supplement to bear the next consecutive number following the number of the last page of the printed record.
 These pages shall be referred to as "record supplement pages," and shall be cited as "(R S p \\\\)."
 The contents of the supplement should be arranged, so far as practicable, in the order in which they occurred or were filed in the administrative tribunal.
 If a party does not agree to the inclusion or specification of an exhibit or transcript in the printed record, the printed record shall include a statement that such items are separately filed along with the supplement.